adrianhall/adrianhall.github.io/_posts/2026/2026-04-09-agentic-engineer-2.md

   - ai
 ---

 In [my last article]({% post_url 2026/2026-04-07-agentic-engineer-1 %}), I introduced ten rules to help you move from vibe-coder to AI Product Architect by building specs.
 However, I glossed over a few of the details.
+The basic problem is that most people write specs for themselves - a human.
+You aren't writing for a human, so why do you think it would look the same?
 In this article, I'm going in depth into using product management techniques to write a spec that agents love.

 ![Transition to JTBD Image]({{site.baseurl}}/assets/images/2026/Apr09-banner.png)